wushiquan/lifephp/README.md

 LifePHP php framework，an excellent and open source php framework which aims at 'Make coding life more efficient,Let the program run faster'.

 ## DIRECTORY STRUCTURE
-  frontend/               an application used lifephp framework lifephp/                this is the core base structure of lifephp php framework
+  frontend/               an application used lifephp framework<br>
+  lifephp/                this is the core base structure of lifephp php framework

 ## REQUIREMENTS